kylambg/COMP4111Phase2/README.md

     <code>final static String URL = "jdbc:mysql://localhost:3306/Comp4111"; //DBMS schema name</code>
     to "comp4111", or basing on the schema name you have made in Connector.java

 Mark the lib folder as the library used, there should be Jackson 2.10, Apache HttpCore NIO 4.13 and SQLconnector.
-You may directly used it as the library.
+You may directly import it as the library.
+Inside the lib folder, there is also a file named src, please import it as the library used